 Little Kwara Camp offers all the following activities – mekoro trips year round, double deck boat cruise, island walks as well as game drives both off road and at night.
 Fishing is also offered on request, using normal reel and rod fishing – flying fishing enthusiasts need to bring their own equipment.

 The ability to operate off road and at night is critical in order to see the up to 30% of interesting mammal species that are mainly active at night.
 These include leopard, lion, wild dog, hyena and smaller predators.
 The presence of permanent water at Little Kwara ensures excellent year-round game viewing.
 The permanent water also ensures that mekoro trips (dugout canoes) can take place in shallow water throughout the year.

-Our most recent visit to Little Kwara Camp was in May 2009 when staying nearby at Kwara Camp.
-The location of the camp overlooking the lagoon is excellent and the rooms are spacious and luxurious.
+On our most recent visit to Little Kwara Camp we appreciated the location of the camp overlooking the lagoon and the spacious and luxurious rooms.
 Talking to some of the other guests the feedback on the guiding was very good.

 We aim to respond to all enquiries within 48hrs.